libraries-fi/kirkanta-api/doc/documentation.md

 refs            | Collect specified linked data.

 - Consortium is applicable only to municipal libraries.
+- When using `geo.pos`, calculated distance is returned in field `distance`.

 ### Types of libraries
 Identifier          | Description